 Next you need to prepare the bacon:

 Grease a baking tray with butter.

 Fry the bacon at a medium temperature until crisp.
 Drain any excess juices – unlike much supermarket bacon, we don’t add water when curing our rindless smoked bacon so you won’t find it shrinking in the pan.

 Once the bacon has cooled, chop it into very fine pieces.

 Stir the sugar whilst heating at a relatively high temperature in a saucepan.
 It will melt and turn golden; keep cooking until its colour is nearer an amber shade, then remove from the heat.

 Add the butter as soon as the pan is off the heat and continue stirring.
 Add the baking soda, chopped bacon pieces and a small amount of chilli powder.

 Pour out the syrup onto the baking tray and allow it to cool.

 Remove the sugary bacon sheet from the tray and break into a few pieces.
-Take as much of this as you wish (around a third is generally good for the quantity of ice cream) and smash it into smaller pieces that can be mixed into the ice cream.
-Set aside the rest in an airtight container; they should last for around three days before they need to be put into a different batch of ice cream.
+Take as much of this as you wish (around a third is generally good for the quantity of ice cream).
+Smash it into smaller pieces that can be mixed into the ice cream.
+Set aside the rest in an airtight container.
+This should last for around three days before they need to be put into a different batch of ice cream.

 Stir the cream into the ice cream mixture and churn in an ice cream maker, stirring in the bacon pieces.
 Move to a container and freeze before enjoying your homemade bacon ice cream.